Food and Water Security

-U.S. islands need government policies that support locally grown agriculture programs and reliable food storage and distribution systems to become less dependent on expensive imports, become more self-reliant, and ensure consistent access to food, even during and after a natural disaster.
+In order to become climate resilient, U.S. islands need locally grown agriculture programs and reliable food storage and distribution systems to become less dependent on expensive imports, become more self-reliant, and ensure consistent access to food, even during and after a natural disaster.

-U.S. islands import between 70–90 percent of their food at a high cost to residents.
+U.S. islands import between 70-90% of their food at a high cost to residents.
 When natural disasters strike, island communities are vulnerable to food shortages despite having arable land to grow crops and raise livestock, and harvestable seafood available offshore.
+As the reliance on food grown on the mainland U.S. has increased, locally grown food networks and distribution systems have decreased.
 Islands need support in transitioning their current food systems to more self-sustaining food economies, diversifying their food choices and sources.
 By making this transition, island communities can support locally produced foods that will increase island food security while simultaneously adding new sectors to the island economy.
-Transportation, storage, distribution, and refrigeration issues must also be addressed to achieve sustainable, healthy, climate resilient food systems.
+However, not all island food security issues will be solved by growing food on islands, and not all islands have the climate and land needed to grow food.
+So, transportation, storage, distribution, and refrigeration issues must also be addressed to achieve sustainable, healthy, climate resilient food systems.

-The following federal policy recommendations will help U.S. islands achieve climate resilience:
+The following food security related federal policy recommendations will help U.S. islands achieve climate resilience:

 Support the establishment of locally grown agriculture programs that consider local knowledge and expertise.